avaneev/prvhash/README.md

 8. PRNG period of the blue graph is 255; orange is 273.

-In author's opinion, the program "reads data" directly from the entropy pool which is "encoded" into mathematics from its inception, like any mathematical constant is (e.g. PI).
+In author's opinion, the program "reads data" directly from the entropy pool which is "embedded" into mathematics from its inception, like any mathematical constant is (e.g. PI).
 This poses an interesting and probably very questionable proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before